Leaf plastochron index: How to use the leaf plastochron index

 To use the plastochron index, it is important to be able to understand how to use the formula.
 The following is the key to use the typical variation of the formula;

 “n” is the leaf's sequential index (or serial) number.
-This number is increasing but if the seedling's leaves of the organ are the source of study, n = 0.
+This number is increasing in the acropetal direction.
+If the seedling's leaves of the organ are the source of study, n = 0.

 “R” is the reference length of the leaf.

 “$L_n$” is the length of the leaf that is longer, or equal, to the reference length.

 “$L_{n+1}$” is the length of which is shorter than the reference length.

 However, when using the formula supplied by the American Journal of Botany there are multiple assumptions or requirements of the leaf that is being studied for the calculation to be accurate.
 Erickson and Michelini dictate that the “organ growth must be exponential” meaning the leaf must be growing.
 Also, “successive organs must be growing at the same relative rates” meaning the measurement will not equate to other plant growth unless they share the same growth rate even if they are co-dependently growing.
 Finally, “Successive plastochrons must be equal, where here, plastochrons are defined as the time intervals between the attainment of length R by successive organs” meaning that some research of the leaf's reference length is needed for the formula to be verifiable.

 In Burström's variation, he uses a Xanthium plant as an example which was 10 mm (thus, why 10 was used as the reference unit).
 This was used to show that the plastochron age of this plant is 0.
 A plant longer than this would have a positive number for its plastochron age and an organ shorter than the reference unit of 10 mm will have a negative plastochron age.